alins95/Realized-Volatility-Prediction/README.md

 Ensemble_model = alpha * (NN_model) + (1-alpha) * (LGBM_model).

 We optimize the validation loss to find the best alpah.
-The NN_modl has 0.2377 validation loss, and the LGBM_model has 0.2393 loss while the Ensemble one has 0.2325 validation loss.
+The NN_model has 0.2377 validation loss, and the LGBM_model has 0.2393 loss while the Ensemble one has 0.2325 validation loss.
 The ensemble notebook can be found in [this](https://github.com/alins95/Realized-Volatility-Prediction/blob/main/code/Ensemble.ipynb) link.